ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ![DevSecOps Security and Compliance](images/devsecops_set-up_cd_SCC_disabled.png)

-You can also configure the Security and Compliance integration to trigger a validation after a deployment:
+You can also configure the Security and Compliance integration to trigger a validation after a deployment.
+For more information about how to choose a profile name, see [Managing security and compliance with Continuous Delivery](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-manage-security-compliance).

 ![DevSecOps Security and Compliance Enabled](images/devsecops_set-up_cd_SCC_enabled.png)